UCLA-BCS/Bestow/README.md

 ## Build Status

-Under construction
+MVP of application completed.
+Friends feature still under construction.

 ### Future Features

 With more funding, we hope to add:

-- User look up and sharing profile informationfunctionality
-- Search for coffee shops nearby
+- Search for restaurants,coffee shops, and snack shop nearby
 - Add on ratings or likes and dislikes features
-- Expand beyond coffee such as retail and resturants
+- Expand beyond food such as retail
 - Make wishlist option for easier gift giving